 Vehicular Sabotage: Two nuns reveal to their Mother that they have removed the distributor and coil (respectively) from the Nazis' automobile, the better to keep them from catching the Von Trapp family.

 Very Loosely Based on a True Story: In reality, Georg and Maria were married in 1927, and she only grew to love him after their marriage - she liked him a lot, sure, but she had to be pressured by the Mother Superior to accept his proposal and give up her dream of being a nun.
 She'd had two more kids by the time they left, and would have a third in America.
 The 'Von Trapp Family Singers' thing started because they'd lost a lot of their savings thanks to the Nazis damaging the economy in Austria, were badly in need of funds and entered a music competition - Maria's idea (she was a very resourceful lady).
 When they escaped, they simply got on a train to Italy, since through a quirk of changing territory the family could claim Italian citizenship.
-The depiction of Georg von Trapp as a stern disciplinarian annoyed his wife, as he was the exact opposite in real life - it was Maria who was the strict one.
+The depiction of Georg von Trapp as a stern disciplinarian annoyed his wife, as he was the exact opposite in real life - it was Maria who was the strict one, while he taught the children music.
 (She did, however, adore Christopher Plummer.)
 Of all the exaggerations of their lives, Maria commented in her memoirs that the only thing they didn't go far enough on was her behavior at the convent.
 She always laughingly commented when asked if she was that bad, "I was worse!"

 Villainy-Free Villain: The Baroness is shown to genuinely love Von Trapp and her jealousy is mostly justified.
 Nonetheless, the children despise her after Maria leaves despite her efforts to be motherly towards them.
 Sure, she inspired Maria to leave, and planned to send the children to a boarding school, but the alternative was to live with a woman her husband loved more than her and seven children who hated her.